 - Pregnancy.
 Pregnant women are vulnerable to more-serious infections when they get the infection during the third trimester.
 New mothers are vulnerable right after their babies are born.

 - Weakened immune system.
 Anyone with a weakened immune system is at increased risk of serious complications.
 This includes people living with acquired immunodeficiency syndrome (AIDS) or those being treated with steroids, chemotherapy and anti-rejection drugs after transplant surgery.
 People with certain autoimmune diseases, such as rheumatoid arthritis or Crohn's disease, who are being treated with anti-tumor necrosis factor (TNF) drugs also have an increased risk of infection.

 - Age.
 Older adults are more likely to develop valley fever.
 This may be because their immune systems are less robust or because they have other medical conditions that affect their overall health.

-Some people, especially pregnant women, people with weakened immune systems — such as those living with HIV/AIDS — and those of Filipino or African heritage are at risk of developing a more severe form of coccidioidomycosis.
+Some people, especially pregnant women, people with weakened immune systems — such as those living with human immunodeficiency virus (HIV)/AIDS — and those of Filipino or African heritage are at risk of developing a more severe form of coccidioidomycosis.

 Complications of coccidioidomycosis may include: